Cheap spring getaways

 Work day in the Blue Hills

-In northwest Wisconsin, the non-profit Hunt-Hill Audubon Sanctuary near Rice Lake holds a Spring Helping Hands work day April 29.
-Free lodgings in dorm rooms are available Friday and Saturday night, and breakfast and lunch are provided.
+In northwest Wisconsin, the non-profit Hunt-Hill Audubon Sanctuary near Rice Lake holds a Spring Helping Hands work day in late April.
+Free lodgings in dorm rooms are available, and breakfast and lunch are provided.

 The sanctuary includes two lakes and trails through bogs, meadows and old-growth forest.